eterniter06/volnoti/README.md

     $ volnoti-show -m

-To show a notification for muted microphone, call:
+To show a notification for muted microphone, run:

     $ volnoti-show -c

-To show a notification for un-muted microphone, call:
+To show a notification for un-muted microphone, run:

     $ volnoti-show -u

-To show a notification for brightness level 50%, call:
+To show a notification for brightness level 50%, run:

     $ volnoti-show -b 50